-In this tutorial, we will show you how to install and configuration October CMS on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure October CMS on your CentOS 7 server.
 For those of you who didn’t know, October CMS is a content management system that uses the Laravel web application framework.
 It is free and open-source and has been widely adopted by the developer community.

 Install October CMS on CentOS 7